AlexJakeGreen/wayfire-kbdd-plugin/README.md

 For automatic start enable the plugin in Wayfire Config Manager or add the word _kbdd_ to the _core.plugins_ list.

+The information about current keyboard layout can be exported to a file for use by external layout indicator.

 ## Build and install

 ```